The Complete Travel Guide to Rarotonga on a Budget 🤑© CookIslandsPocketGuide.com

 Before we jump into our complete budget travel guide for Rarotonga, here are just a few ways you can save money on your vacation:

 2. We know that most accommodation on Rarotonga is quite expensive.
-If you don’t like the budget accommodation, at least consider accommodation with plenty of free inclusions (bikes, kayaks, airport transfers, etc.) that could help you save money!
+If you don’t like budget accommodation, at least consider one with plenty of free inclusions (such as bikes, kayaks, and airport transfers) that could help you save money.

-4. Speaking of food, double-check that your accommodation does have self-catering facilities, as some only have amenities for making breakfast
+4. Speaking of food, double-check that your accommodation has self-catering facilities, as some only provide amenities for making breakfast.

 5. Use CookIslandsPocketGuide.com to compare your big-ticket activities and sprinkle some of the free and cheap activities into your itinerary.